 But, wait!
 How do you know what works and what doesn’t?
 Well, you sort of have to build the intuition and the only way to build it is by programming a lot.
 You can’t really learn that by reading random articles, since you have to get your hands dirty before you internalize the lessons that you have read about.

-The boring tasks will be often presented as a challenge to prove yourself, but most of the time you are really just sweeping the floor; someone has to, and the newcomer is usually the most appropriate person for that. ↩︎
+The boring tasks will often be presented as a challenge to prove yourself, but most of the time you are really just sweeping the floor; someone has to, and the newcomer is usually the most appropriate person for that. ↩︎

 Nobody knows what the real numbers look like, but you can sort of judge based on what you see around you.
 Especially, if you are an interviewer you directly experience how the job market looks like (although it also depends on how glamorous your company is.
 Well known companies will attract better people).